ethantkoenig/lotsoffiles2/content/other/discernment.md

 ## Translation Suggestions: ##

 * Depending on the context, "discern" could also be translated as "understand" or "know the difference between" or "distinguish good and evil" or "judge rightly about" or "perceive right from wrong."
-* "Discernment" could be translated as, "understanding" or "ability to distinguish good and evil."
+* "Discernment" could be translated as "understanding" or "ability to distinguish good and evil."

 (See also: [judge](../kt/judge.md) **·** [wise, wisdom](../kt/wise.md))